 In a similar sense the printed word used to have the implied credibility of the costly infrastructure it required to be produced and distributed.
 Today words can be written and distributed with less effort than speech and so written language is now devolving in perceived credibility to the level of conversation.
 Images will be next in this process.
 The medium, I would argue, is no longer the message.
 The message is the message.

 For much of history, self-expression in anything but the most primitive terms was reserved for the lucky few who, because of talent, circumstance, wealth or some combination of these three had access to the necessary technologies and craft.
-Even reading and writing was, in ancient times, first the domain of the priestly class and the history of communication is one of the democratization of forms.
+Even reading and writing were, in ancient times, first the domain of the priestly class, and the history of communication is one of the democratization of forms.

 Now, because of this process, average people can produce a digital representation of just about anything they can think of.
 What will everyone do with this newfound and exhilarating capability?

 I imagine the world being one giant conversation in a crowded room.
-Instead of just speech the conversation is comprised of the entire digital multimedia output of the Human Race and all its institutions.
-In this new conversation some are thoughtful and profound, some useful, some not so, others are just babbling on and on to get noticed.
-Most people in the room are likeable enough and seem well intentioned but I wonder if they really know what they’re talking about.
+Instead of just speaking, the conversation is comprised of the entire digital multimedia output of the Human Race and all its institutions.
+In this new conversation, some are thoughtful and profound, some useful, some not so, others are just babbling on and on to get noticed.
+Most people in the room are likable enough and seem well-intentioned but I wonder if they really know what they’re talking about.
 A select few say things that awaken my spirit to the world and its possibilities.
-Others, I sense are telling me lies, both big and small, audacious and inconsequential and otherwise doing their best to put me and everyone else in the room to sleep.
+Others, I sense are telling me lies, both big and small, audacious and inconsequential and otherwise doing their best to lull me and everyone else in the room to sleep.